kachick/yank-all-versions-of-a-gem-to-release-the-valuable-namespace-for-others/README.md

 In my understanding...

-* Basically once released gem versions should not be yanked except unavoidable reasons.
+* Basically, once released, gem versions should not be yanked except for unavoidable reasons.
-  * Security issue
+  * Security issues
-  * License issue
+  * License issues
-  * Accidentally contained secrets in the gem file
+  * Secrets accidentally included in the gem file

 But I believe, OSS licenses accept to retire from projects.
-So when want to actually retire from it, which behaviors will be preferable?
+So if you really want to retire, which behaviors are preferable?

-* Find successors as maintainers and give the power to them
+* Find successors as maintainers and give them power
-* Keep the source code, but archived with the reason and refer new repository URL
+* Keep the source code, but archive it with the reason and point to a new repository URL

-It is right!
+This is right!

-But experimental gems, ancient gems, no longer maintained gems.
-When they are almost not used, Releasing the namespace might be a good choice?
+But experimental gems, old gems, no longer maintained gems.
+If they are almost never used, releasing the namespace might be a good choice?

-Below links say, when yanked all versions of a gem, the namespace will be released.
+Below links say that if all versions of a gem are yanked, the namespace will be released.

 * [Deprecated site, but looks still active some of the information](https://help.rubygems.org/kb/gemcutter/removing-a-published-rubygem)
 * [Showing message when yanked all versions](https://github.com/rubygems/rubygems.org/blob/60fed00a6769ee5aee89150669034e51d12de865/config/locales/en.yml#L429-L433)